norskeld/pingmole/README.md

 ## Distance calculation

+> [!NOTE]\
+> While pingmole automatically detects your geolocation using the [am.i.mullvad.net](https://am.i.mullvad.net/json) endpoint, I highly recommend specifying `latitude` and `longitude` via the corresponding CLI options to pinpoint your location.
+This is because often, detecting the geolocation using the IP address is simply wrong.

 Distance is calculated using the [haversine formula][haversine].
 This affects the accuracy of the results, but generally it's good enough.

 ## Pinging